sps014/FFmpegBlazor/README.md

 FFmpegBlazor integrates nicely with Blazor `InputFile` Component.

+### Installation

+Download the Nuget Package and you are good to go , no extra configuration required.

 ### Sample
 Here is a sample page to convert mp4 to mp3 and play it in browser.